Dunoon: Geography

-Dunoon is on the west coast of the Firth of Clyde, and on the east coast of the claw-shaped Cowal peninsula.
+Dunoon is on the west coast of the upper Firth of Clyde, and on the east coast of the claw-shaped Cowal peninsula.

 Much of the Cowal peninsula is covered with forest, particularly in the northern stretches and to the west and south with small patches in the south-east and east.
 To the north and north-west is the Argyll Forest Park that was established in 1935.

 Climate

 As with the rest of the British Isles, Dunoon has a maritime climate with cool summers and mild winters.
 It is an exceptionally wet part of the country, particularly so for a place near sea-level, with annual average rainfall totals nearing 2400 mm.

 Recorded temperature extremes since 1960 range from 29.6 C during July 1983 to as low as -13.9 C during January 1982.